umihoshijima/umihoshijima.github.io/_pages/r_ucsb_2019/workshop1_pt1.md

 weight_kg <- 55
 ```

-We have now put the value of `55` "into" `weight_kg`.
+We have now assigned the value of `55` to the variable `weight_kg`

 ```
 weight_kg
 ```

 Object names can't start with a number (e.g. `2ndTreatment` is no good but `treatment_2` works).
 In general you don't want to give something a name that's already taken.
-If we make another thing called `weight_kg`, we will "overwrite" the first one:
+If we make another thing called `weight_kg`, we will "overwrite" the first one with no warning:

 ```
 weight_kg <- 60